blockchaingate/kblib/kblib.md

 Encodes the function call for use with a contract ABI. which are the first 4 bytes of the sha3 hash of the function name including parameters.
 #### Parameters
  - <b>functionName</b> - String - the name of the Function
- - <b>types</b> - String - The types of the parameters in the function signature
+ - <b>types</b> - Array of String | String - The types of the parameters in the function signature
- - <b>params</b> - String - The parameters to be used in the function call
+ - <b>params</b> - Array of String | String - The parameters to be used in the function call

 #### Return Type
- - String - The ABI-encoded function call
+ - String - The ABI-encoded function call (pre-pended with '0x')

 [Back to top](#Table-of-Contents)